 Rhythm is everywhere, from how we walk, talk, dance and play, to how we tell stories about the past and predict the future.

 Our heartbeat, nervous system, and other bodily cycles all work through rhythm.
-In fact, rhythm is a key aspect of human action and perception.
-Our human rhythm is also in complex interaction with the various cultural, biological and mechanical rhythms of the world.
+Rhythm is a crucial aspect of human action and perception.
+Our human rhythm is also in complex interaction with the world's various cultural, biological and mechanical rhythms.

-At RITMO we research rhythmic phenomena, and the complex relationships between rhythms of the human body and the brain.
+At RITMO, we research rhythmic phenomena and the complex relationships between the human body's rhythms and the brain.
 The central idea is to establish a link between features of rhythmic phenomena in the world and within the (embodied) mind.
 The aim is to understand our ability to perceive rhythm and how this affects our actions and experiences.

 RITMO is a highly interdisciplinary centre, combining perspectives and methods from music and media studies, philosophy and aesthetics, cognitive neuroscience, and informatics.
-We employ a number of state-of-the-art technologies in our research, including motion capture, neuroimaging, pupillometry and robotics.
+We employ several state-of-the-art technologies in our research, including motion capture, neuroimaging, pupillometry and robotics.

 Structure & Time Cluster

 We investigate the structure and aesthetics of musical rhythm and their link to perceptual, cognitive and motor mechanisms.
 This includes the role of rhythm, temporal structure and timing in the experience of both long-lasting musical form and more fragmented, audiovisual musical formats.
 Overarching questions include how genre familiarity, technology and socio-cultural context interact with perceptual and cognitive mechanisms in the experience of rhythm and time.
 Methodologically, we rely on a broad range of approaches, including music analysis, performance studies, qualitative interviews, interpretation, behavioural experiments, computational analysis, and motion capture.